News from our work

 March 2024

-Installation of the solar system for the Allamano Special School for the mentally disabled has begun
+Installation of the solar system for the Allamano Special School for the mentally disabled completed

 February 2024